RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 3.md

 D.	The service provider.
 Answer: D

-### Question # 53 - When considering a move from a traditional on- premises environment to the cloud, organizations often calculate a return on investment.
-Which one of the following factors should you expect to contribute the most to this calculation?
+### [important] Question # 53 - When considering a move from a traditional on- premises environment to the cloud, organizations often calculate a return on investment.
+Which one of the following factors should you expect to contribute [the most] to this calculation?
 A.	Utility costs
 B.	Licensing fees
 C.	Security expenses